nchinling/jobs_board/PROGRESS.md

 # 19 Feb
 - implemented logout
+- store job posting

 ## To do
-- create model for jobs in backend
-- create Google sign in
+- differentiate between employer and employee